-- · banks and other financial institutions;

-- · insurance companies;

-- pension plans;

-- cooperatives;

-- regulated investment companies;

-- · real estate investment trusts;

-- broker-dealers;

-- · traders that elect to use a mark-to-market method of accounting; - · certain former U.S. citizens or long-term residents; - tax-exempt entities (including private foundations); - holders who acquire their ADSs or ordinary shares pursuant to any employee share option or otherwise as compensation; - investors that will hold their ADSs or ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction for U.S. federal income tax purposes; - · investors that have a functional currency other than the U.S. dollar; - persons that actually or constructively own 10% or more of our stock (by vote or value); or - partnerships or other entities taxable as partnerships for U.S. federal income tax purposes, or persons holding the ADSs or ordinary shares through such entities, all of whom may be subject to tax rules that differ significantly from those discussed below.
+- banks and other financial institutions; - insurance companies; - pension plans; - cooperatives; - regulated investment companies; - real estate investment trusts; - broker-dealers; - traders that elect to use a mark-to-market method of accounting; - certain former U.S. citizens or long-term residents; - tax-exempt entities (including private foundations); - holders who acquire their ADSs or ordinary shares pursuant to any employee share option or otherwise as compensation; - investors that will hold their ADSs or ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction for U.S. federal income tax purposes; - investors that have a functional currency other than the U.S. dollar; - persons that actually or constructively own 10% or more of our stock (by vote or value); or all of whom may be subject to tax rules that differ significantly from those discussed below.